isiak44/RasheedPBL/Project8/README.md

 # Automating Loadbalancer configuration with Shell scripting

-In this project, we will demonstrates the proccess of automating the setup and configuration of Nginx as a loadbalancer for our Apache webservers.
+In this project, we will demonstrate the process of automating the setup and configuration of Nginx as a load-balancer for our Apache webservers.

 ## Deploying and Configuring the Apache Web Servers

-The Block codes below is a shell script that automates the process of deploying our Apache web servers.
+The Block code below is a shell script that automates the process of deploying our Apache web servers.

 ```
 #!/bin/bash

 ####################################################################################################################
-##### This automates the installation and configuring of apache webserver to listen on port 8000
+##### This automates the installation and configuring of Apache webserver to listen on port 8000
 ##### Usage: Call the script and pass in the Public_IP of your EC2 instance as the first argument as shown below:
 ######## ./install_configure_apache.sh 127.0.0.1
 ####################################################################################################################